Heteroflow/Heteroflow/README.md

 hf::Executor executor;
 ```

-You can configure an executor to operate on a fixed number of
+You can configure an executor to operate on a fixed degree of CPU-GPU
-CPU cores and GPUs.
+parallelism.
 The code below creates 32 worker threads to schedule and execute CPU tasks
-and 4 worker threads for GPU tasks.
+and 4 worker threads for the GPU counterpart.

 ```cpp
 hf::Executor executor(32, 4);  // 32 and 4 threads to work on CPU and GPU tasks, respectively